Canada Christian College: Academic programs

-Past controversies
+Public worship and events

+After the COVID-19 pandemic, the College launched a Tuesday night worship service in the Canada Event Centre called "The River".
+The River has been reported to draw 2,000–3,000 people weekly and the college states that more than 75,000 people have participated in the event overall.

+Controversies

 The president of the college, Charles McVety, has a history of making controversial remarks regarding homosexuality in 2010 and Islam in 2011.

 Department of Jewish Studies

 In 1991, the college was the subject of complaints by the Canadian Jewish Congress for its plans to have a "Jewish studies" department which, it was alleged, would be teaching classes meant to train students to convert Jews to Christianity.
 Bernie Farber of the CJC said of the college "We will take on any group whose aim is to destroy Judaism, philosophically, spiritually or directly."
 Rev. Malvern Jacobs and Rev. Edward Brotsky were the dean and vice-dean of the new department and were described as messianic Jews.
 Jacobs later served as dean of Canada Christian College.
+In 1999, Pardes Shalom Cemetery barred Malvern Jacobs from being buried in the cemetery as Jacobs had converted to Christianity and become a messianic Jew.
+Pardes Shalom locked its gates to prevent Jacobs's casket and his funeral procession of 400 mourners from entering the cemetery.

 In 1998, the Canadian Jewish Congress opposed a private member's bill that would have conferred degree-granting status on Canada Christian College.
 The Congress alleged that the college's Jewish Studies Department had been promoting the proselytization of Jews.
 The CJC withdrew its opposition after the college agreed to disband the department.
 McVety told Canadian Jewish News, "We want to make it very clear that the Canada Christian College does not approve of or engage in any process to convert Jews to Christianity."

 In 2003, McVety joined with B'nai Brith to participate in its countermissionary campaign and voiced his opposition to groups such as Jews for Jesus.
 "As a committed Christian I support the idea of preaching Christianity, but preaching Christianity under the guise of Judaism to those who are in fact seeking Judaism, is plainly wrong," said McVety.

 In 2008, Frank Dimant, executive vice-president of B'nai Brith Canada, was appointed the Chair of the newly inaugurated Department of Modern Israel Studies; he was promoted to dean in 2015 and remained with the college until 2019.